8 facts on start-up promotion in Germany

 Small, innovative garage companies, on the other hand, look down the drain.
 Google and Facebook, which today are undisputedly among the most successful companies in the world, even if they started like that.

 7. Dear snack stall as a creative industry

 Carsten Förtsch from deskmag, a magazine for new workplaces, is rather promoted, which one already knows, yesterday brought the very beautiful to the point: At the Cognitive Cities Conference in the Berlin Betahaus, he gave a lecture on the coworking movement.
 Asked whether the Betahaus had claimed public support, he said:

-“In Germany it is better to promote takeaways than companies from the creative industry - simply because you tend to appreciate what you already know.
-On the other hand, anyone who has a completely new idea generally does not receive any funding.
-Many small companies do not even need the large loans that contain many start-up grants, but could make a big difference with 10.000 euros.
-It is in this micro area that things look rather poor in Germany.
+“In Germany it is better to promote takeaways than companies in the creative industry - simply because you tend to appreciate what you already know.
+On the other hand, anyone who has a completely new idea generally receives no funding.
+Many small companies do not need the large loans, which contain many start-up grants, but could make a big difference with 10.000 euros.
+Exactly in this micro area it looks rather poor in Germany.
 You actually get a grant when you are already successful - and you no longer need it! ”

 8. Poverty certificate for the IT location Berlin